ryokbys/nap/doc/analysis.rst

 To get the RDF,
 ::

-   $ python /path/to/nap/nappy/rdf.py [options] 0 0 pos0001 [pos0002...]
+   $ python /path/to/nap/nappy/rdf.py [options] dump_0*

 then, you get averaged RDF over atoms in ``out.rdf``.

-Given atom configuration files, ``pos####``, are read and average over atoms in those files are taken.
+Given atom configuration files, ``dump_####``, are read and average over atoms in those files are taken.

-1st and 2nd arguments indicate the species indice (Integer) of origin and distination atoms, where 0 means any species.

 Options are shown below,
 ::

    Options:
      -h, --help  Show this help message and exit.
      -d DR       Width of the bin. [default: 0.1]
-       -r RMAX     Cutoff radius of radial distribution. [default: 5.0] -s FMT      Input file format.
-If is not *akr*, users must specify it. [default: akr] --gsmear=SIGMA
+     -r RMAX     Cutoff radius of radial distribution. [default: 5.0] --gsmear=SIGMA
-                   Width of Gaussian smearing, zero means no smearing. [default: 0] -o OUT      Output file name. [default: out.rdf] -p          Plot a graph on the screen. [default: False]
+                 Width of Gaussian smearing, zero means no smearing. [default: 0] -o OUT      Output file name. [default: out.rdf] --specorder=SPECORDER
+                 Order of species separated by comma, like, --specorder=W,H. [default: None] --skip=NSKIP
+                 Skip first NSKIP steps from the statistics. [default: 0] --no-average
+                 Not to take average over files.
+     --no-normalize
+                 Not to normalize by the density.
+     --plot      Plot figures. [default: False]

 The RDF of each pair of species normalized with the density of all atoms.
-Therefore the sum of RDF of every pairs equals to the RDF of 0-0 pair, which means the RDF from any species to any species, as shown in the graph below.
+Therefore the sum of RDF of all the pairs equals to the total RDF as shown in the graph below.

 .. image:: ./figs/graph_rdf.png